thedivtagguy/teaching/src/content/web2025/slides/day-2-html-css-and-you.md

 ---

-# Yeah you're so done now, I can see it.
+## Yeah, you're done.
+I can see it in your eyes.

+Let's wrap up.

 ---

-# Quick Recap
+## Quick Recap

-You're now armed with the knowledge of:
+You are now armed with the knowledge of:

-1. Tags
+1. HTML Tags & Attributes<!--element class="fragment"-->
-2. CSS Selectors
+2. CSS Selectors for targeting elements<!--element class="fragment"-->
-3. CSS Flexbox
+3. CSS Flexbox for layout<!--element class="fragment"-->
-4. Developing in VS Code
+4. Developing locally in VS Code with a Vite<!--element class="fragment"-->
-5. Pushing and pulling from remote and local repositories with Git
+5. Using Git to version control and push to GitHub<!--element class="fragment"-->
-6. Deploying to Netlify
+6. Deploying a site to Netlify with continuous deployment<!--element class="fragment"-->

+That's a massive amount for one day!<!--element class="fragment"-->

 ---